Overview

 - Send Email: Notify employee of decision

-- Store into Dataset: Log request in system
+- Store Into a Dataset: Log request in system

 Scheduled Reporting